Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – If someone was being investigated would they know?

 Jacob Rigney – Yeah.
 But sometimes, they do.
 Sometimes they contact you to try to get you to come in and give a statement or something like that.
-But yeah.
-It’s different from case to case.
+But it’s different from case to case.
 And you don’t always know.
 You don’t have a right to know that you’re under investigation.

 If under I’m under investigation, would I know and do I need an attorney?